w3f/polkadot-wiki/docs/learn/learn-opengov.md

 ### Origins and Tracks

-An **Origin** is a specific level of privilege that will determine the **Track** of all referenda originating from that origin.
-The track outlines the lifecycle of the proposal and is independent from other origins' tracks.
+An **Origin** is a specific level of privilege that will determine the **Track** of all referenda executed with that origin.
+The track is basically a pipeline in which the proposal lives and proceeds and is independent from other origins' tracks.
 The proposer of the referenda now selects an appropriate Origin for their request based on the proposal’s requirements.